Protecting Your Home, Assets, Family And Legacy

 Workplace Violence Restraining Order

-Workplace Violence Restraining Order provides employees with protection from workplace violence.
-A Workplace Violence Restraining Order can only be requested by an employer on behalf of an employee.
+A Workplace Violence Restraining Order provides employees with protection from workplace violence.
+It can only be requested by an employer on behalf of an employee.

 Private Post-Secondary School Violence Restraining Order

-A Private Postsecondary School Violence Restraining Order provides students with protections from violence in a private postsecondary school.
+A Private Postsecondary School Violence Restraining Order provides students with protection from violence in a private postsecondary school.

 These restraining orders can only be requested by the chief administrative officer or an officer or employee designated by the chief administrative officer on behalf of a student.